Learn the differences between popular natural deodorant brands – so you can find the natural deodorant that works best for your needs.

 - Price: $12

-My take: I have only recently started using this brand and I can understand the buzz!
+My take: I really love this brand!
 It glides on super smooth – I think they found the perfect consistency.
 The Rose & Magnolia scent rocks BTW!

 - Type: Cream